deepset-ai/haystack/docs/_src/api/api/pipelines.md

 **Arguments**:

 - `labels`: The labels to evaluate on
-- `documents`: List of list of Document objects, where the input to the first node in the pipeline is one List of Document objects per MultiLabel.
+- `documents`: A list of list of Documents, where the input to the first node in the pipeline is one List of Documents per MultiLabel.
-Can be used to evaluate a pipeline that consists of a reader without a retriever.
+Can be used to evaluate a pipeline that consists of a Reader without a Retriever.
 - `params`: Dictionary of parameters to be dispatched to the nodes.
 If you want to pass a param to all nodes, you can just use: {"top_k":10}
 If you want to pass it to targeted nodes, you can do: